 A good product vision is the cornerstone for being successful at delivering software products1.
 Having a product vision that is tangible and accepted by your developers is one of the most important things to have, if teams are supposed to work in an empowered and self-organized way.
 A vision is not just a good advertising tool, but it is the foundation to creating a purpose for everyone’s alignment towards what the product shall be.
-It is a pathological pattern, that companies that struggle with creating good product or company visions, find it very hard to create alignment and motivation in those employees who are building and delivering their products.
+It is a common pattern, that companies that struggle with creating good product or company visions, find it very hard to create alignment and motivation in those employees who are building and delivering their products.

 Why you need a good vision

 There are lots of articles and studies out there that say that having a purpose is one of the biggest factor to motivate people to do good work.
 A good vision is a tangible way to give such a purpose form.
 If the vision is non-existent or not tangible enough, people will find it very hard time to intrinsically motivate themselves to reach a common goal.
-This common goal is an important basis for unlocking other benefits of agile development such as fast decision making and producing in a value-driven way.
+This common goal is an important basis for unlocking other benefits of agile development such as fast, decentralized decision making and producing in a value-driven way.

 A good vision - John Deere

 Good visions are vivid enough to become almost physically tangible.
 The word “vision” itself comes from the Latin “visere” which means “seeing” and that is a very good description of what is the main aspect of a vision.
 People should be able to “see” it - at least in a metaphorical way.